nkallima/sim-universal-construction/README.md

 # Summary

-This is a collection of concurrent shared data structures, such as queue spin-locks, concurrent stacks, concurrent queues, concurrent hash-tables, etc. Some of these concurrent data-structures are wait-free, while some others are lock-free or blocking.
-This repository also provides a large collection of benchmarks that exercise the provided data-structure implementations.
+This is a open-source framework for concurrent data-structures and benchmarks.
+The provided framework contains a substantial set of concurrent data-structures such as `queues`, `stacks`, `combining-objects`, `hash-tables`, `locks`, etc. This framework also provides a user-friendly runtime for developing and benchmarking concurrent data-structures.
+Among other features, this runtime provides functionality for creating threads easily (both Posix and user-space threads), tools for measuring performance, etc.
+The provided concurrent data-structures and the runtime are highly optimized for contemporary NUMA multiprocessors such as AMD Epyc and Intel Xeon.

 The current version of this code is optimized for x86_64 machine architecture, but the code is also successfully tested in other machine architectures, such as ARM-V8 and RISC-V.